Anouar1611/Anouar1611.github.io/_posts/2020-06-14-Dependency-Injection.md

 Coupling in Java is divided into two types, namely:

    - Tight coupling
    - Loose coupling

 *Let’s understand each one of them.*

- -***Tight coupling :*** means classes and objects are dependent on one another.
+  - ***Tight coupling :*** means classes and objects are dependent on one another.

- -***Loose coupling :*** means reducing the dependencies of a class that uses the different classes directly
+  - ***Loose coupling :*** means reducing the dependencies of a class that uses the different classes directly

 For example :